About the Campaign

 What Is 1,000 Voices?

 1,000 Voices for Cancer Equity™ is a national listening campaign created by United Colors of Cancer to collect real stories, experiences, and perspectives from BIPOC (Black, Indigenous, and People of Color) cancer patients, survivors, and caregivers across the United States.
 The campaign uses a structured survey to capture the barriers, challenges, and triumphs experienced by communities of color navigating cancer.
+While the campaign centers BIPOC and underserved communities, all persons impacted by cancer are welcome and encouraged to participate.

 Why UCC Created This Campaign